neorock07/neorock07/README.md

 - 👋 Hi, I’m Eka Yulianto as @neorock07
 - 👀 I’m interested in android apps development and machine learning
-- 🌱 I’m currently learning android studio and machine learning algorithm in math and code with python
-- 💞️ I’m looking to collaborate on developing android apps that using AI to improve capability, as example present time i'm working to develop app for covid-19 detection using audio signal of cough.
 - 📫 How to reach me ?
      contact to : @colouring_photojadoel <Instagram> && thepilotrock07@gmail.com <g-mail>